min2ha/ukwa-site/content/target/40458/index.en.md

   "start_date": "2016-05-05T10:00:00Z"
 }

-# Research and remembrance of the Great War casualties of Brigg and surrounding area.

 Project working with North Lincolnshire Museums Service on a pupil-led project to unite our school, town and local history groups and produce a permanent record of the local men and women who fought and died in the Great War.